w3c/wai-tutorials/source/forms/labels.html.erb.md

 ### Set of form controls
 {:.ex}

 In the following example, the user is asked to provide date of birth.
-There are three form controls; a small text field for day of month, a pull-down menu for month, and a slightly larger text field for year.
-The text controls also use placeholder text to further indicate the purpose of these two fields.
+There are three form controls: a small text field for day of month, a pull-down menu for month, and a slightly larger text field for year.
+The text controls also use placeholder text (see [instructions](instructions.html#placeholder-text)) to further indicate the purpose of these two fields.
 A single visible label "Date of birth" is sufficient to explain this related set of form controls in most situations.

-#### Hiding the label element
-{:.ap}

-To make the code more robust and address other situations, such as displaying the form controls individually on a mobile device, hidden labels have been provided for each form element.
-They are now identified as “Day”, “Month”, and “Year” within the code.

 {::nomarkdown}
 <%= sample_start %>